Indian War Whoop

 Indian War Whoop is the third studio album by the Holy Modal Rounders, released in 1967 through ESP-Disk.
 The album is the band's first with contributions outside of the original members Peter Stampfel and Steve Weber.
-The title track is a cover of a song featured on Harry Smith's Anthology of American Folk Music.
+The title track is a cover of a song by Hoyt Ming featured on Harry Smith's Anthology of American Folk Music.

 Background

 Peter Stampfel and Steve Weber, the original members of the Holy Modal Rounders, had joined the influential underground rock band the Fugs in 1965.
 When Stampfel grew frustrated with working with Weber in July, he quit both bands.
 Stampfel subsequently formed a rock band, the Moray Eels, with his girlfriend Antonia Duren and drummer Sam Shepard (who was already a noted playwright).

 In 1967, despite the fact the Rounders were broken up, Bernard Stollman of ESP-Disk approached the duo to record an album for his label.
 Stampfel was reluctant to reunite with Weber, noting to Stollman that the reason he quit playing with Weber was because Weber had refused to rehearse new songs.
 However, he agreed to the proposal under the condition Stollman would help enforce rehearsals before recording.